elos/documentation/guide/2 - Data Model.md

     and Primitives := { Booleans, Integers, Floats, Strings, Dates, Lists, Maps }

 Note that "a set of mappings" can be thought of as a function.
 We avoid using the explicity term function here because it is often conflated with a physical function implementation.
 It is fair that indexing into an array or a map by an integer or hashable value, respectively, is equivalent to calling a function.
 Indeed, everything is a function.
+Note also that *Bytes* is isomorphic to all other primitive sets.

 ### Records